CAOR-MINES-ParisTech/colibri-vr/docs/index.md

 [COLIBRI VR on GitHub](https://github.com/caor-mines-paristech/colibri-vr-unity-package/){: .btn .btn-blue }
 [COLIBRI VR on the Unity Asset Store](https://assetstore.unity.com/){: .btn .btn-green }

+## News
+{: .d-inline-block }
+New
+{: .label .label-green }

+We'll be presenting this project live today (March 22) during the WEVR workshop of the IEEE VR 2020 conference!
+The Twitch stream is available to everyone: [https://www.twitch.tv/ieeevr2020_wevr](https://www.twitch.tv/ieeevr2020_wevr).
+We'll be presenting from 4:15PM to 4:30PM Atlanta time (UTC-4).

-**Join the [web forum](https://groups.google.com/forum/#!forum/colibri-vr) to ask questions about COLIBRI VR, report bugs, request features, and more generally discuss any subject related to image-based virtual reality and image-based rendering!**
+Join the [web forum](https://groups.google.com/forum/#!forum/colibri-vr) to ask questions about COLIBRI VR, report bugs, or request features!
+More generally this will be a good place to discuss subjects related to image-based virtual reality and image-based rendering.

+## Important note
+{: .d-inline-block }
+Important
+{: .label .label-red }

-**Important note: COLIBRI VR is not yet available on the Unity Asset Store, and tutorial videos still have to be uploaded.
+COLIBRI VR is not yet available on the Unity Asset Store, and tutorial videos still have to be uploaded.
 Expected time of arrival for these features: end of March 2020.
-We recommend waiting for these steps to be completed before using the project: nonetheless, for those wanting to try out the current version, we have already made the source code acessible [via GitHub](https://github.com/caor-mines-paristech/colibri-vr-unity-package/), from which it can be loaded as a Unity package.**
+We recommend waiting for these steps to be completed before using the project: nonetheless, for those wanting to try out the current version, we have already made the source code acessible [via GitHub](https://github.com/caor-mines-paristech/colibri-vr-unity-package/), from which it can be loaded as a Unity package.

 * * *